realworldocaml/book/en/maps-and-hashtables.md

 ((typ ocamltop)(name maps-and-hash-tables/main.topscript)(part 9))
 ```

-And accordingly, if we try to use `Map.symmetric_diff` on these two
+Accordingly, if we try to use `Map.symmetric_diff` on these two maps,
-maps, we'll get a compile-timer error.
+we'll get a compile-timer error.

 ```frag
 ((typ ocamltop)(name maps-and-hash-tables/main.topscript)(part 10))